Tony Blair: 'Our Teams Are Embedded in Governments Across the World'

-The globalist think tank run by Tony Blair has claimed that it is “embedded in governments around the world”, supposedly advising them on the Chinese coronavirus crisis, despite the former Prime Minister’s connections to the Chinese Communist Party (CCP) regime.
+The globalist think tank run by Tony Blair has claimed that it is “embedded in governments around the world”, supposedly advising them on the Chinese coronavirus crisis — despite the former prime minister’s connections to the Chinese Communist Party (CCP) regime.

-The Tony Blair Institue said that it has “teams” advising world governments “them to keep their people safe during this pandemic — not just in respect of Covid-19 itself but also the political and economic collateral damage.”
+The Tony Blair Institue said that it has “teams” advising world governments “to keep their people safe during this pandemic — not just in respect of Covid-19 itself but also the political and economic collateral damage.”

 The think tank has advised governments to adopt “dramatically increased technological surveillance”, arguing that it is “a price worth paying”.